How To Lie (with Pictures) - WikiHow

 • If you are planning a lie ahead of time, at least talk to the person and see if they are willing to cover for you, as opposed to telling them after you already used them in a lie.

-5. Step 5 Lie before you have to.
-5 Lie before you have to.
-You can avoid lying under pressure by initiating the conversation about the subject you are lying about.
+7. Step 7 Lie ahead of time to avoid a tough conversation.
+7 Lie ahead of time to avoid a tough conversation.
+Avoid lying under pressure by initiating the conversation about the subject you are lying about.
 Lie voluntarily before you are asked anything.
 The listener may not think you are lying since you volunteered the information.

 • If the person you are lying to is already upset or suspicious, they are more likely to be critical of the lie you offer.
 If they have not thought of the situation yet, they may be more likely to accept what you say without further questions.